8 Great Things to do in Palolem, Goa

 4. Butterfly beach

 Butterfly beach is another secluded beach where you can get away from the crowds at Palolem beach.
-It either requires a short trip by boat or a challenging hike through the forest.
+It either requires a short trip by boat or a nice hike through the forest.

 Again, dolphin sightings are very common near the shores of butterfly beach.
 As the name suggests, different species of butterflies are also present.